nZeloT/PFHSim/res/QualityConcept.md

 ##COMMENTS:

 ###Leon:
-* Why is a quality factor on PFHouse needed?
+1) Why is a quality factor on PFHouse needed?
 We have one for Offer which results in different sale numbers.
 So at the time the house is build using PFHouse it´s already sold, so there is no need for an quality factor there.
 Is it?
-* Rest seems fine.
+2) Rest seems fine.
 Could you continue with outlining a concrete scale?
 Say for example the simplest wall has factor one or so.

+###Alex (Re)
+about 1) A quality factor on PFHouse is needed because the machine can produce walls of different qualities depending on the quality-value of the machine --> so there might be walls which are produced with different machines which means there might be walls with different qualities --> PFHouses of same types can have different qualities.
+Perhaps, if the average quality of the offer is too bad in comparison with the quality provided by the PFHouse, we want to develop unsatisfied customers. ---> to be discussed in group.

+about 2) is already implemented (in JAVA) for the wall.
+I will transfer the scala into this document and add the scala for the machines here.